* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Then there is the harvest.
 Labor and water to wash the vegetables off.
 The water we use at this point is city water.
 We put them in a cooler to cool them down overnight.
 The cooler is not cheap and means more electricity.

 And along the way are many weeds that have to be pulled.
 We do not use any chemicals so they have to be pulled by hand.
-"Why try some landscape fabric?", you ask.
+"Why not try some landscape fabric?", you ask.
 We did.
-Weeds grew threw the holes we cut to put the seeds.
+Weeds grew through the holes we cut to plant the seeds.
 So the weeds have to be pulled by hand.
-Getting people to do this cost a bit of money.
+Getting people to do this costs a bit of money.

 Once the vegetables are cleaned and cooled then we have to prepare them for pickling.
 So why the price?